One Peninsula, Endless Possibilities

 Door County is defined by its proximity to Lake Michigan and the Great Lakes.
 These waterways are why many nomadic settlers would camp here, and they’re how the earliest permanent settlers got around and sustained life.
 Residents have worked as fishermen, mariners, and shipbuilders, and others worked as loggers and farmers, relying on ships to transport their wares.
 In the 20th century, local shipyards produced up to five ships a day to keep up with the military’s demand for large boats and other sea vessels.

 History Quick Links

-A Quick Foray into the Nature of Door County
+A Quick Foray into Local Nature

 From a 93-foot sand dune and the jagged walls of Cave Point to the lavender fields of Washington Island, Door County is a lesser-known treasure trove of ecological wonders.
 Nature and its endless splendors are woven into daily life, as evidenced by passionate locals who operate nature-based businesses, artists constantly inspired by the landscape, and those who’ve chosen to make their homes among our forests, lakes, and wide-open spaces.